cherrypy/cherrypy/sphinx/source/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^
 :func:`cherrypy.popargs` is more straightforward as it gives a name to any segment that CherryPy wouldn't be able to interpret otherwise.
-This makes the matching of segments with page handler signatures easier and help CherryPy understand the structure of your URL.
+This makes the matching of segments with page handler signatures easier and helps CherryPy understand the structure of your URL.

 .. code-block:: python